Tips To Improve Sales And Marketing Teams To Work Together

 Pay Per Click ads

-In many companies, marketing and sales teams don’t work together but instead operate independently and this has been big stumbling block to so many companies for quite a number of years.
+In many companies, marketing and sales teams don’t work together but instead, operate independently.
+This has been a big stumbling block to so many companies for years.
 Here is a list of the major challenges that disregard the proper alignment of sales and marketing teams.

 Inaccurate shared data regarding accounts and prospects